Midwife in the Tire Swing

 “You mean perilous.
 You are trying to impress me.
 You read a lot.”

 “In the war, between high adventure and low comedy we just stood around and whacked off.
 Some of us were readers.
 Stay alive for ninety-two years and the books tend to creep in.
 I do it for fun, as much as an obsession can be fun.
-To fill the empty hours till God gives you a gold watch and an expense-paid ticket to the Outer Hebrides in smolting time, then crushes you underfoot.
+To fill the empty hours till God gives you a gold watch, then crushes you underfoot.
 Yes, I am trying to make an impression.”

 “I have an itchy tit.
 Mind if I scratch?”